gabrielnakaema/flashcards-api/README.md

 - Allow users to set created decks to private and public
 - Add record of last accessed cards by a user so the next time they can get different cards
 - Add possibility to prioritize cards or not, so they can come first or last
-- Allow users to save a copy of deck to their
+- Allow users to save copies of someone else's decks

 ## <a id="api-endpoints">API Endpoints</a>